indiejames/vscode-clojure-debug/readme.md

 The environment utilizes several clojure libraries to enable various features.

-* debug-middleware provides the debug functionality, which in turn relies on
+* [debug-middleware](https://clojars.org/debug-middleware) provides the debug functionality, which in turn relies on
-* cdt - the Clojure Debug Toolkit
+* a modified [cdt](https://clojars.org/org.clojars.jnorton/cdt) - the Clojure Debug Toolkit
-* compliment is used to perform autocompletion
+* [compliment](https://github.com/alexander-yakushev/compliment) is used to perform autocompletion

-## Extension Preferences
+* [cljfmt](https://github.com/weavejester/cljfmt) is used to support code reformatting

 ## Suggested User Settings